Testimonies from Students

 Read what our students have to say about our program!

-“The instructors were very professional. caring and compassionate with students like myself that had no prior training in the field of care giving for senior adults.
-They took time with us in dass and outside of class.
+“The instructors were very professional, caring and compassionate with students like myself that had no prior training in the field of care giving for senior adults.
+They took time with us in class and outside of class.
 I found them to be detailed in their instruction and extra patient with us to make sure that we understood what they were teaching.
-There are no words to describe the appreciation and gratitude I feel toward the instructors … I had worried about the state board exam, but with the support of my instructors at Schmiedlng, there was notlhng to worry about.
+There are no words to describe the appreciation and gratitude I feel toward the instructors … I had worried about the state board exam, but with the support of my instructors at Schmieding, there was nothing to worry about.
 I passed the first try, with my instructors behind me all the way.”

 “… I was impressed with the depth of the information.
-I saw that you could use this training as a foundation for many aven ues of medical service.
+I saw that you could use this training as a foundation for many avenues of medical service.
 The outside speakers were very helpful as were the instructional rooms that were set up to practice our skills.
 I found employment very quickly with a family who had relocated their aunt and uncle from Georgia.
-The husband was in the final stages of Alzheimer’s disease and his lovely little wife of 85 Ibs. was challenged by acute osteoporosis.
-This was a very busy time and fed my desire busy.
+The husband was in the final stages of Alzheimer’s disease and his lovely little wife of 85 lbs. was challenged by acute osteoporosis.
+This was a very busy time and fed my desire to stay busy.
 I am not one to sit and do nothing and this was not the place to be bored.
-There were exercise classes, art lessons, cooking, cleaning, visiting relatives and the medical side of doctor appointments etc. We developed a pleasant way of life even though her husband went into a nursing facility.
+There were exercise classes, art lessons, cooking, cleaning, visiting relatives, and the medical side of doctor appointments, etc. We developed a pleasant way of life even though her husband went into a nursing facility.
 We still saw him everyday and was able to take care of his physical needs and have a meal with him.”